 Does Scouting Work?

-Cub Scouting for boys and girls in grades K - 5
+Cub Scouts for boys and girls in grades K - 5

 The Cub Scouting program is uniquely designed to meet the needs of young boys & girls and their parents, through offering fun and challenging experiences that youth and parents do together.